jornh/CefSharp.MinimalExample/README.md

 So far: [![58810adc2c0a4701b0a692d36afb01f7 MyGet Build Status](https://www.myget.org/BuildSource/Badge/58810adc2c0a4701b0a692d36afb01f7?identifier=893ecb6b-7c0f-489a-a882-061073273a69)](https://www.myget.org/)

 Due to no package as result of the build the build server understandably thinks it should fail ... well red is the first step en red-green-refactor so not too bad so far

+Wee GREEN we have packages - and builds triggered from the PR hook.
+Let's see if we can figure out how to have it build the PR and not the branch on PR commits